garrandall/popular-music-data/tracks/a-moment-like-this-kelly-clarkson.md

 It's almost that feelin'
 That we've met before
 So tell me that you don't think I'm crazy
-When I tell you love has come here and now...
+When I tell you love has come here and now

 A moment like this
 Some people wait a lifetime,